2021 Balkan non-papers: Reactions

-Regarding the non-paper, Bosnian Presidency member Željko Komšić said that it was "all already orchestrated and only God knows what the outcome will be."
-The other Bosnian Presidency member, Šefik Džaferović, sent a letter of concern to European Council President Charles Michel.
+Regarding the non-paper, Bosnian Presidency Bosnian-Croat member Željko Komšić said that it was "all already orchestrated and only God knows what the outcome will be."
+The other Bosnian Presidency member, Šefik Džaferović (who is Bosnian Muslim), sent a letter of concern to European Council President Charles Michel.
 After hearing news about the document, Slovenian prime minister Janez Janša spoke in a telephone call with Džaferović, stating that "there is no non-paper regarding border changes in the Western Balkans" and adding that he supports "the territorial integrity of Bosnia and Herzegovina."
 The Chairman of the Council of Ministers of Bosnia and Herzegovina, Zoran Tegeltija, said that he isn't "a man of inflammatory rhetoric" and that he "will not deal with fictional papers".

-The member of the European Parliament for Slovenia, Tanja Fajon, stated that the "ideas on the non-paper are dangerous, problems have to be solved through dialogue."
+A member of the European Parliament from Slovenia, Tanja Fajon, stated that the "ideas on the non-paper are dangerous, problems have to be solved through dialogue."
 Slovenian president Borut Pahor said that he rejects "dangerous ideas about border changes in the Balkans" and that he knew "nothing about the non-paper."

 Croatian prime minister Andrej Plenković said that he "read the non-paper on a web portal, but Croatia didn't receive it."
 Russian Minister of Foreign Affairs Sergey Lavrov stated that the document "is a dangerous game, Brussels reacts differently when Russia is involved."
 Serbian president Aleksandar Vučić only said that "Serbia can only help Bosnia and Herzegovina" and that "it does not interfere in the country's internal affairs."
 Montenegrin president Milo Đukanović gave his view on the non-paper, stating that "it is a dangerous thing, it has been offered by someone who wants war to happen as soon as possible."

 Euractiv reacted to the non-paper, saying that "it's like the Rorschach test, everyone sees in it what they want."
 The European Commission's vice-president and EU's High Representative for Foreign Affairs and Security Policy, Josep Borrell, said that he "never received the non-paper", but that he did "hear about it."
 Macedonian president Stevo Pendarovski said that "every change of borders in the Balkans leads to a bloodshed."

 Steffen Seibert, spokesperson of German chancellor Angela Merkel, simply stated that the "stories of border changes in the Western Balkans are very dangerous."

 On 11 June 2021, the Slovenian government declassified a previous non-paper on the topic of Bosnia and Herzegovina, which former Slovenian president Milan Kučan had prepared confidentially in 2011.